Sunday, June 3

 Dr. Grace Dammann, a revered physician who was honored by the Dalai Lama for her extraordinary work with AIDS patients during the height of the epidemic, has been a resident of Green Gulch Farm for many decades.
 Her life was shattered in May 2008 by a catastrophic head-on collision on the Golden Gate Bridge.
 After 48 days in a coma and multiple surgeries for broken bones and injured organs, doctors were amazed when Grace miraculously awoke with her cognitive abilities intact.
 Yet once the thrill and euphoria of survival had passed, the hard, painful work of rehabilitation and caregiving began for Grace, her partner Fu Schroeder, and an extraordinary community of friends and colleagues.

-Eijun Linda Cutts (Abiding Abbess of Green Gulch Farm Zen Center)
+Furyu Nancy Schroeder (Abiding Abbess, Green Gulch Farm Zen Center)

-Eijun Linda Cutts came to San Francisco Zen Center in 1971 and was ordained as a priest in 1975.
-She has lived at Tassajara and San Francisco City Center, and has resided at Green Gulch Farm since 1993.
-In 1996 Linda received Dharma transmission from Tenshin Reb Anderson and served as Abbess of San Francisco Zen Center from 2000 to 2007.
-She was appointed Abiding Abbess of Green Gulch Farm Zen Center in 2010 and continues to teach and lead practice periods and retreats at Tassajara, Green Gulch, and elsewhere.
+Eijun Linda Cutts came to San Francisco Zen Center in 1971, was ordained as a priest in 1975, and has resided at Green Gulch Farm since 1993.
+In 1996 Linda received dharma transmission from Tenshin Reb Anderson.
+Having served as Abbess of San Francisco Zen Center from 2000 to 2007, she was appointed Abiding Abbess of Green Gulch Farm Zen Center in 2010, and Central Abbess of SFZC in 2014.
+She continues to teach and lead practice periods and retreats at Tassajara, Green Gulch, Mexico, Italy and elsewhere, and has been leading Yoga-Zen retreats and workshops for many years.

 Jennifer Block is an Interfaith minister and Buddhist chaplain who has practiced Zen, Insight Meditation, and Yoga since 1988.
 Her life’s work is providing spiritual care to people in crisis, mentoring caregivers, and teaching people how to access their innate capacity for caring and healing.